 - Distance from Bolzano: 2 hours, 105 km

-#11 Groeden pass (Gröden Pass)
+#11 Groeden pass (Passo Gardena / Grödnerjoch)

-To the west of the Central Dolomites lies the Gröden Valley, from which the Gröden Pass with a peak of 2,121 meters is named.
-It is preferred by skiers in winter, and when there is no snow, it is also ideal for climbing or a larger hike.
+To the west of the Central Dolomites lies the Gröden Valley, from which the Gröden Pass, with a peak of 2,121 meters, is named.
+It is preferred by skiers in winter, and when there is no snow, it is also ideal for climbing or a more extensive hike.
+Much of the Alta Vita 2 tour route is about conquering the Gröden Pass, but it’s still worth coming here if you’d rather miss the 185-kilometer adventure.

 Professional climbers also enjoy visiting the area, mainly because of the Exner Tower.
-Its name is deceptive, as it is a suspension bridge, one of the most exciting and difficult parts of the Pisciadu route, a real adrenaline bomb to cross here.
-However, this tour is really only recommended for experienced climbers.
+Its name is deceptive, as it is a suspension bridge, one of the most exciting and challenging parts of the Pisciadu route, a real adrenaline bomb to cross here.
+However, this tour is only recommended for experienced climbers.

 - Address: 39033 Corvara, Autonomous Province of Bolzano, Italy